XT3RM1N8R/CS4000-IndependentStudy-SongFeatureAnalysis/README.md

 - We decided to use the T-Sne library in Javascript (https://github.com/karpathy/tsnejs)
 - However, we are unable to process all 13,127 datapoints (songs) (each has 8-dimensions) in web browser, we tried process the wholde dataset in Node.js also.
 Finally, we decided to use the first 8000 songs in our dataset and we think it preserved much information needed for our visualization.
 ![Alt text](https://github.com/Nhatmusic/CS5331-Project-2/blob/master/Dataset/tsne.gif)
 - The above image is the test example of processing 500 datapoints using T-SNE.
-However, with 8000 datapoints, it takes about 30 minutes to complete so we chose to pre-computed the output of tsne.
+However, with 8000 datapoints, it takes about 30 minutes (we used webworker) to complete so we chose to pre-computed the output of tsne.

 # Functionality:
 1. Filter and Brush in Parallel Coordinate Graph: User can choose the filter by year or genre to display the data.
 Brush to the specific range in each dimension to observe the trend.